cantools/cantools/README.rst

 .. image:: https://github.com/eerimoq/cantools/blob/master/docs/monitor.png

-The list at the bottom of the monitor shows the available commands.
+The menu at the bottom of the monitor shows the available commands.

 - Quit: Quit the monitor.
 Ctrl-C can be used as well.

-- Filter: Only display messages matching given regular expression filter.
+- Filter: Only display messages matching given regular expression.
 Press <Enter> to return to the menu from the filter input line.

 - Play/Pause: Toggle between playing and paused (or running and freezed).